-This sample cover letter demonstrates the kind of things you need to address when you're applying for an advertised job, but you don't have any formal (paid) work experience.
+This sample cover letter shows what you can write if you apply for an advertised job, but you don't have any paid work experience.

 A good cover letter should include:

-- The name of the business and the contact person's full name on the left
+- the name of the employer and the contact person's full name on the left

-- A reference line (e.g., "Re: Application for Administration Assistant position")
+- a reference line – ‘Re: Application for Casual Retail Sales Assistant position’

-- Key strengths and contributions that show you are a stand-out applicant
+- your strengths and contributions that show you are a stand-out applicant

-- School work experience or volunteer work that demonstrates your strengths and attributes
+- school work experience or volunteer work that demonstrates your strengths and contributions

 Key points of this cover letter are that it:

-The focus of this kind of cover letter is to prove that your personal qualities and characteristics are a good fit with the requirements of the job and also that they will make a positive contribution to the organisation or business.
+The aim of this kind of cover letter is to show that your personal qualities and characteristics are a good fit with the requirements of the job.
+You also need to show that you know how to make a positive contribution to the employer.

-For more about resumes and cover letters, check out these pages:
+For more about resumes and cover letters, visit these pages: